AlexandriaChemistry/.github/profile/README.md

 ## Welcome to the Alexandria Chemistry project!

 + The Alexandria Chemistry Toolkit has been released as free and open source 2025-03-19.
 [Click on ACT](https://github.com/AlexandriaChemistry/ACT) to get more information.
-+ The Alexandria Chemistry Toolkit User & Reference Manual is now online at [Zenodo](https://zenodo.org/records/15020366).
++ The Alexandria Chemistry Toolkit User & Reference & Development Manual is [now online](https://alexandriachemistry.github.io/ACT/)
 + The paper describing the ACT software is available at [Digital Discovery](https://doi.org/10.1039/D5DD00178A).

 ### Development and methodology references